luctst/learn-javascript/docs/overview.md

 We will use the `ES6` syntax in this repo so you maybe need to use `Babel` in order to make your code work.

 ## Current errors
-This is a list of the main errors that you can meet when you use data types:
+This is a list of the main errors that you can meet:
 > **Note:** I'm not a wizard there is maybe some issue that you notice above so fell free to open an issue in the [github repo](https://github.com/luctst/learn-javascript) if you find a new error not mentioned above.